GamlinUK/ClansLite/README.md

 ## Permissions
 ClansLite comes with 2 permissions:
+* `clanslite.*`
 * `clanslite.clan`
 * `clanslite.admin`
+* `clanslite.update`

+`clanslite.*` is a permission to allow access to ALL functions regardless of operator status.
 `clanslite.clan` is by default given to everyone so they can all create, edit and manage a clan.
 `clanslite.admin` is by default given to server operators.
+`clanslite.update` is the permission node to allow a player to see in game notifications if there is a plugin update available.

 ## Config
 The max clan size (by default is 8), can be managed in the `plugins/ClansLite/config.yml` file.